by *AJH* Custom Knives & Services

 I glue down all new scales so no water can get to the tang to destroy the handle with rust from inside and be food-safe.

-Handles get new leather washers, all glued together this time and on cleaned metal, soaked in preservative.
+Handles get new leather washers, all glued together and compressed together in a vise, this time on cleaned metal.
+When the shaping is finished the leather is soaked in preservative, dried and polished.

 If the pommel was used as a hammer - I will sand away all dents.